FrancoisChastel/Bomberman-IA/README.md

 If everything is ok, you must launch an Apache Server and a MySQL Server Then, you have to create a Virtual Host referencing Bomberman-IA/IHM/web/ with DocumentIndex 'app.php'

-Launch your browser and have a look at <yourHost>
+Launch your browser and have a look at 'yourHost'

 Then, launch your prolog server by typing